 In addition to being known for aggressively advocating on behalf of his clients, Mr. Karen is widely complimented for his business friendly attitude and creativity, advising clients on legal and regulatory compliance in a manner that is practical and sensitive to business considerations.
 Mr. Karen's approach affords his clients the opportunity to remain both compliant and competitive in an environment with ever increasing business and legal challenges.

 Mr. Karen is a principal in the firm in its Financial Institutions Regulatory and Labor and Employment practice groups.
 He is also the Founder and CEO of Strategic Compliance Partners (SCP).
-SCP is an attorney-driven, price-fixed mortgage compliance consulting firm which provides a total compliance solution for lenders.
+SCP is a mortgage compliance consulting firm which provides a total compliance solution for mortgage brokers.

 Mr. Karen is a sought after national speaker and published writer to audiences nationwide.
 His speaking engagements include talks to members of CMLA, Lenders One and mortgage groups and associations in Texas, California, the Carolinas, Illinois, Indiana, Michigan, Missouri, New Jersey, Pennsylvania, Massachusetts, New York, Florida, Maine, Ohio, Maryland, Kansas, Arizona, Rhode Island and Vermont.
-A published writer, Mr. Karen writes a weekly blog on "Compensation and Compliance Matters," in the National Mortgage News, one of the leading on line publications to the mortgage banking industry.
+A published writer, Mr. Karen writes frequently for leading publications within the mortgage banking industry.

 POINTS OF DISTINCTION